-The level of transactions on our ATM and prepaid processing networks is subject to substantial seasonal variation, which may cause our quarterly results to fluctuate materially and create volatility in the price of our shares.
+The level of transactions on our ATM networks is subject to substantial seasonal variation, which may cause our quarterly results to fluctuate materially and create volatility in the price of our shares.

 Our experience is that the level of transactions on our networks is subject to substantial seasonal variation.
-Transaction levels have consistently been much higher in the last quarter of the year due to increased use of ATMs and prepaid top ups during the holiday season.
+Transaction levels have consistently been much higher in the last quarter of the year due to increased use of ATMs during the holiday season.
 The level of transactions drops in the first quarter, during which transaction levels are generally the lowest we experience during the year.
-Since revenues of the EFT Processing Services and Prepaid Processing Services Segments are primarily transaction-based, these segments are directly affected by this cyclicality.
+Since revenues of the EFT Processing Services Segment are primarily transaction-based, this segment is directly affected by this cyclicality.
 As a result of these seasonal variations, our quarterly operating results may fluctuate materially and could lead to volatility in the price of our shares.